raspberrypilearning/lineup/en/step_1.md

 <iframe allowtransparency="true" width="485" height="402" src="//scratch.mit.edu/projects/embed/170916029/?autostart=false" frameborder="0" allowfullscreen></iframe>

-Hit the green flag and then try and find the clone, once the curtain has been raised, before your time runs out.
+Hit the green flag and, once the curtain has been raised, try and find the clone before your time runs out.

 ### What you will learn